 Data serves as a core element for most businesses.
 Databases are used to store data and play a key role in data management.
 ApsaraDB for Redis is a high-availability (HA) key-value database service.
 This service helps you store large amounts of important data in various scenarios.
 This topic describes the disaster recovery solutions provided by ApsaraDB for Redis.

-Evolution of the disaster recovery architecture based on ApsaraDB for Redis
+Evolution of disaster recovery solutions

 Cross-region disaster recovery

 - A child instance is a basic service unit on the global replica instance.
 All child instances can process read and write requests.

 - The synchronization channels enable two-way synchronizations between child instances in real time.
 If a synchronization is interrupted, the system can resume the synchronization from the last breakpoint within a few days after the interruption.

 - The channel manager controls the lifecycle of the synchronization channels.
 If a child instance fails, the channel manager switches the workloads from the failed child instance to another child instance, and creates a new child instance.
 This failover process guarantees high availability for your workloads.

 When you manage the global replica instance, you can set the failover feature on your application.
 If a failure occurs on a child instance in a region, the system switches the workloads from the failed child instance to a child instance in another region to ensure service availability.

 ApsaraDB for Redis provides multiple disaster recovery solutions to enable instance-level, zone-level, and region-level high availability.
 You can select a solution to meet business requirements.